 I really love to meet other brewers and exchange ideas and experiences.
 If you want to be successful in your specific field it is crucial to have contact with skilled and talented colleagues.
 It helps to develop and to expand your own skills and knowledge.
 I admire and respect people who show experience, passion and expertise in their occupational area.
 But I personally think that if you want to be the best you should not just try to be like the best.
 You should do all you can to become better than them.

 Yes, I have.
 One of my beers was declared Joint Winner in the CAMRA Beer of the Festival Competition at the Bristol Beer Festival 2012.
 I am still very proud of this particular Pale Ale.
 It still remains to this day one of my best creations.

 Can you describe a day in your workplace?

-When you are not brewing, where do you usually go?
-Tell us about your hobbies, passions, dreams?
+When you are not brewing, what do you usually do?
+Tell us about your hobbies, passions and dreams.

 Thank you, Anna for sharing your story with us!